thenikedestroyer/d3stryr-3stripes/README.md

 source bin/activate
 ```

-Then you are read to run:
+Then you are ready to run:

 ```
 ./d3stryr-3stripes.py